WLBQ: History

 For most of its first 38 years on the air, WLBQ was one of only three radio stations in Kentucky to not have a co-owned FM sister station; the other two were WEKT in Elkton and WFKN in Franklin.
 This changed on May 20, 2014, when WLBQ was granted a construction permit for a new FM translator, W268CE, licensed to Morgantown, broadcasting at 101.5 on the FM dial, operating on 250 watts of effective radiated power, transmitting from a tower along KY 70 (Veterans Way) near the Charles Black City Park in Morgantown.
 The new translator, which was purchased from Bethel Fellowship in June 2014 and relocated from nearby Beaver Dam, signed on the air on the morning of August 21, 2014, during the station's morning program, Out On A Limb, thus ending the station's lack of FM companionship.
-After the FM translator began simulcasting the AM signal, by September 2014, the station began branding by their FM frequency as Q 101.5.
-After launching their FM translator, the station now occasionally competes with Beaver Dam-licensed WBGN (a simulcast of Brownsville-licensed WKLX) and oldies station WXMZ in Hartford, both of which are located in neighboring Ohio County.
+After the FM translator began simulcasting the AM signal, by September 2014, the station began branding by their FM frequency as Q 101.5, or simply as the Q, for short.
+After launching their FM translator, the station now occasionally competes with Beaver Dam-licensed WBGN and oldies station WXMZ in Hartford, both of which are located in neighboring Ohio County.

 In Fall 2015, WLBQ, in conjunction with the Butler County High School, began the Broadcasting and Media Class at the high school, providing high school students an opportunity to learn the behind-the-scenes work in the radio industry.
 The class included how to write for radio, including commercials, promos, and newscasts.
 That class took part in WLBQ's broadcast of senior night activities during a BCHS basketball broadcast, including pre- and post-game programming, and color analogy during the game.

 In December 2018, in order to broaden its FM coverage, WLBQ launched a second low-power translator, W278DA, broadcasting at 103.5 megahertz.
-Although it is licensed to Caneyville, in neighboring Grayson County, the translator's transmission tower is located at the junction of State Highway 79 and Brooklyn Road (KY 340) south of Welchs Creek, in the northeastern portion of Butler County.
+Although it is licensed to Caneyville, in neighboring Grayson County, this translator broadcasts from a tower located at the intersection of State Highway 79 and Brooklyn Road (KY 340) south of Welchs Creek, in the northeastern portion of Butler County.